glhr/adam-blog/_posts/2019-06-01-final-project-year8.markdown

 ---
 layout: post
-title:  Final Project - Global Perspectives & IT (Year 8)
+title:  Final Project - Global Perspectives (Year 8)
 date:   2019-06-01 13:32:20 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
-img: final-project-banner.jpg # Add image post (optional)
+img: globalization-banner.jpg # Add image post (optional)
 tags: [web-design]
 author: glhr # Add name author (optional)
 ---